rupal11/DS_Algo_Practice_Question/README.md

    a.
 Length
    b.
 Changing case of string
    c.
 Count the no. of vowels
    d.
-Reversing a string using another string
+Reversing a string
+                  i. using another string(Reverse 1)
    e.
 Checking Palindrome
    f.
 Finding duplicates in a string
    g.
 Checking Anagram